NingMingHao/Yolov8TensorrtRos/README.md

 # Yolov8TensorrtRos

 This repo is part of the perception for the Waterloo all-weather autonomous shutlle ([WATonoBus](https://uwaterloo.ca/mechatronic-vehicle-systems-lab/research/watonobus)) from the Mechatronic Vehicle Systems Lab, University of Waterloo.
-If you are interested in our works, you may email to [Minghao Ning](m3ning@uwaterloo.ca).
+If you are interested in our works, you are welcome to contact [Minghao Ning](mailto:m3ning@uwaterloo.ca).

 ![figure](data/JetsonOrinTestVideo.gif)